-Partners' Efforts to Collaborate on Co-Enrollment and Case Management
+Partners' Efforts to Collaborate on Co-Enrollment and Case Management enrollments.

-Currently Foothill WDB is engaged in co-enrollment with the majority of our partners.
-The WDB has secured participation in an automated system to capture and manage co-enrollments.
 Foothill WDB is a member of the Unite Us network.
 Staff have received training and is using the Unite Us systems in their case management activities.
 Unite Us is a virtual Community Engagement Manager.
 It is an intuitive technology platform that facilitates trackable social referrals, generates real-time service delivery metrics, and integrates with Foothill WDB's partners' existing tools and workflows.
 This partnership allows us to help provide connections to social services for the people in our community who need it and it allow us to track and measure if it is making a difference.
 The Unite Us Network makes it possible to remotely connect individuals with health and social care providers with access to referrals for people struggling with housing, food insecurity, employment and more.
 Foothill WDB will use the Unite Us platform to provide a venue for information sharing among partners who are a part of the local AJCC Network and the broader community.